dw218192/PTStudio/README.md

         - [x] camera should move faster the further away it is from the center
     - [x] emissive material should be considered as a light source in editor renderer
         - [ ] make it a mesh light source, consider using LTC for area light
-    - [ ] lights should be considered in vulkan ray tracer
+    - [x] lights should be considered in vulkan ray tracer
+        - [ ] fix MIS bugs
     - [ ] fix sphere primitive uv bug
     - [x] reflection system improvements
         - [x] support for single inheritance
         - [x] support for pointer members; reference not supported, reference members are bad anyways
+    - [ ] EditFlags::Visible should be considered in vulkan ray tracer and editor renderer
 - Medium Priority
     - [ ] implement undo/redo system
     - [ ] fix GLTexture::save() bug